Another batch of 165 Nigerians return from Libya - Nigeria Today

 Another batch of 165 Nigerians return from Libya

-In what seems like an unending story, 164 Nigerians were again deported from Libya Thursday.
-The deportees comprising of 97 males, 53 females, 11 children and 3 infants arrived the cargo section of the Muritala Muhammed International Airport, Lagos aboard a Libya chartered plane at about 6.30pm.
+NAN reports that the returnees who were given a stipend of N17, 100 each were later transported to the Jibowu Park to find their way to their respective destinations.

-The deportees were received by officials of National Emergency Management Agency, NEMA, the International Organisation for Migration, IOM, Airport security officials and the Nigeria Police.
-According to NEMA, the deportees were picked up from various prisons and detention camps in Libya by the International Organisation for Migration, IOM .
+NAN recalls that two batches of 258 Nigerians voluntarily returned from the North African country on May 11 and May 16 respectively.
+(NAN)

-The post Another batch of 165 Nigerians return from Libya appeared first on Vanguard News.
+The post Another batch of 165 Nigerians return from Libya appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share